jesperancinha/vma-archiver/Readme.md

 ## Introduction

 We are going to make a VMA archiver.
-VMA in this case does not stand for Video Music Archive anymore.
+VMA in this case does not stand for Video Media Archive anymore.
 That was version 0.0.0.
 It now stands for Video Music Awards.
 So we are going to make a service to register nominees and winners of a VMA show.
 In this case, we'll use a fake MTV Awards Show.
 Instead of using contemporary music, we'll make an MTV awards with music and artists from the 1920's.